What is an Invoice — The Complete Guide

 - Personal note

-As previously mentioned, satisfaction guarantees and other information along those lines are not necessary to your invoice because you most likely explained it before carrying out the service.
+As previously mentioned, satisfaction guarantees and other information along those lines are not necessary to your invoice because you most likely explained them before carrying out the service.
 If you did not, then it is a good idea to include that information.

 If you also did not mention to your client beforehand, you should explain how to complete the transaction.
 Whether it is online, by check, or mailing in cash, you can optionally make it known how you want the customer to pay.